Popl tops $2.7M in sales for its technology that replaces business cards – TechCrunch

-If you’re spent any time on TikTok lately, then you’ve probably seen a number of Popl’s ads.
-The startup has been successfully leveraging social media to get its modern-day business card alternative in front a wider audience.
+If you’ve spent any time on TikTok lately, then you’ve probably seen a number of Popl’s ads.
+The startup has been successfully leveraging social media to get its modern-day business card alternative in front of a wider audience.
 Packaged as either a phone sticker, keychain or wristband, Popl uses NFC technology to make sharing contact information as easy as using Apple Pay.
 To date, Popl has sold somewhere over 700,000 units and has generated $2.7 million in sales for its digital business card technology.

 Popl co-founder and CEO Jason Alvarez-Cohen, a UCLA grad with a background in computer science, first realized the potential for NFC business cards through a different use case — a device he encountered in someone’s home while attending a party.
 But it sparked the idea to use NFC technology for sharing information person-to-person, which would be faster than alternatives, like AirDrop or manual entry.
 And so, Popl was born.

 Though startup history is littered with would-be “business card killers” that eventually died, what makes Popl different from early contenders is that it combines both an app with a physical product — the Popl accessory.
-This accessory can be purchased in a variety of form factors, including the popular Popl phone sticker that you can apply right to the back of your phone case (or even the top of your Popsocket), and customized with a photo of your choosing.
+This accessory can be purchased in a variety of form factors, including the popular Popl phone sticker that you can apply right to the back of your phone case (or even the top of your PopSocket), and customized with a photo of your choosing.

 “I knew that, in the past, people would tap phones and share information like that.
 But I learned quickly that you can’t do this just phone-to-phone with pure software,” says Alvarez-Cohen.
-“So I was like, what’s the closest way we can get the phone tapping?
+“So I [wondered to myself], what’s the closest way we can get the phone tapping?
 And that’s how I came up with this back-of-the-phone product.”

 Each Popl accessory is actually an NFC tag which enables the handoff of the user’s contact information.
 When the phones are close, the recipient will get a notification that alerts them to your shared Popl data.